Stereotactic Breast Biopsy

 - a new mass or area of calcium deposits is present at a previous surgery site.

-Stereotactic breast biopsy is also performed when the patient or physician strongly prefers a non-surgical method of assessing a breast abnormality.
+Stereotactic breast biopsy is performed as a non-surgical method of assessing a breast abnormality.
+If the results show cancer cells, the surgeon can use this information for planning surgery.

 Stereotactic guidance is used in two biopsy procedures: